 Our longevity and many successes are due, in part, to the valuable partnerships we have formed with many individuals and organizations.
 These partnerships have enabled a more immediate penetration and intimate engagement with the communities we oblige.
 These important partnerships include working with other organizations in a non-performance specific manner to create respectful and healthy arts communities.
 The significant partners we are currently working with include:

-Initiative: Development of a disused quarry and landfill to the Suzanne Turnbull Memorial Amphitheatre.
+Initiative: Development of a disused quarry and landfill into the Suzanne Turnbull Memorial Amphitheatre.

 Initiative: uniting non-siloed multi-disciplinary performance artists in the formation of a regional association, The Lollipop Guild.